-Pwll Gwylog is one of Pembrokeshire's secret, secluded beaches and is situated a short walk away from the much busier Pwllgwaelod.
-The beach is mostly shingle with some gravelly sand and flanked by crumbling cliffs of slate.
-The shingle bank at the back of the beach is made up mostly of thin rounded pieces of slate.
-These are ideal for skimming, building towers or with a bit of artwork could easily be fashioned into house names or numbers.
-Access to the beach is down a steep path to the eastern side, and the nearest parking is at Pwllgwaelod.
+Pwll Gwylog is one of Pembrokeshire's secret, secluded beaches and is situated a short walk away from the busier Pwllgwaelod.
+The beach is composed of shingle and some gravelly sand, and flanked by crumbling cliffs of slate.
+The shingle bank at the back of the beach is made up mostly of thin rounded pieces of slate, which are ideal for skimming or building towers.
+Access to the beach is down a steep salebrous path to the eastern side, and the nearest parking is at Pwllgwaelod.
+It's a good beach for sunbathing, snorkelling or swimming.

-This is a good beach for sunbathing, snorkelling or swimming.
-Pwll Gwylog translates as 'Guillemot Pool'.
+The name 'Pwll Gwylog' translates as 'Guillemot Pool'.
 The photos were taken at low tide.